ThomasStolt/Get_Vigor165_DSL_Status/README.md

 ## How does this scrip work exaactly?

-We use SNMP to pull the status of the DSL Connection from the router using the following command:
+We use SNMP to poll the status of the DSL Connection from the router using the following command:

 ```console
 snmpget -v 1 -r 0 -c public <router_IP> .1.3.6.1.2.1.10.94.1.1.3.1.6.4